cognitect-labs/REBL-distro/README.md

 * extensibility to new browsers and viewers
 * full keyboard control via [hotkeys](https://github.com/cognitect-labs/REBL-distro/wiki/Hotkeys)

+# NOTE - tap> is not currently wired up in the UI.

 ![screenshot](screenshot.png)

 REBL runs in your application JVM process, and can be used at dev-time without adding any runtime deps.
 The UI is written in JavaFX.